BIRMINGHAM AND RETURN FROM GAILEY

-For those who like a little retail therapy, a visit to the New Building is a must.
+For those who like a little retail therapy, a visit to the Bullring is a must.
 It covers an area the size of 26 football pitches, and has an enormous range of shops.

 Also nearby, is the National Indoor Arena, one of the busiest large scale indoor sporting and entertainment venues in Europe.

-When you are ready to leave, turn your boat and head back the way you came,
+It is 12.5 hours back to Gailey marina so turn your boat at Deep Cuttings Junction and head back the way you came.

 NB: This route has been provided as a guide only.
 Information may become inaccurate or out of date.
 You should always check with the marina that the route is possible within your time frame, current weather conditions and canal stoppages etc.